Skip to main content

 Creating a rule

-Click on the Response tab on the rule addition page and create a rule as follows.
+Click on the [Response] tab on the rule addition page and create a rule as follows.

 Execution

-Field settingText replace
+Field settingsText replace

 FromPosts